inkVerb/VIP/101-shell/0-Rientation.md

 # The Take

+- CLI stands for "Command Line Interface"
 - Commands can be entered into the terminal
+  - *This is called "using the CLI"*
 - Non-commands entered into the terminal will return an error message
 - `preformatted` text (AKA `code`) is either a terminal command or part of a program
   - *This is normal for most code-related websites*